-Which matches my experience.
+But generally they match my experience.
 Whenever I share Jesus with strangers, about two out of three tell me they’re Christian already.
 They don’t necessarily

 - Personal experiences with Jesus.

-Even personal appearances. - Said
+Even personal appearances. - They said

 the sinner’s prayer once. - They’re a regular at their church.
 (How regular varies.
 Many figure twice a year counts.)